go-graphite/carbonapi/doc/configuration.md

 Default: false

 ***
+## sortResponseMetrics

+Sort response metrics.
+This option must be set to true for graphite-web compatibility, however in some cases that could provide substantial performance benefits if you are ok with reply that have random order of metrics

+Default: true

+***
 ## cachingDNSRefreshTime

 If `useCachingDNSResolver` is set to true, this is the TTL for DNS records to be valid.